 Catastrophic Reinsurance: The reinsurance program includes a special Catastrophic Reinsurance program.
-This program encompasses members diagnosed with hemophilia, von Willebrand's Disease, Gaucher's Disease and those considered by AHCCCSA to be high-cost behavioral health or traumatic brain injured (TBI).
+This program encompasses members receiving certain biotech drugs (listed below), and those members diagnosed with hemophilia, von Willebrand's Disease, Gaucher's Disease and those considered by AHCCCSA to be high-cost behavioral health or traumatic brain injured (TBI).
 For additional detail and restrictions refer to the AHCCCSA Reinsurance Claims Processing Manual and the AMPM.
 There are no deductibles for catastrophic reinsurance cases.
-All medically necessary covered services provided during the contract year shall be eligible for reimbursement at 85% of the AHCCCS allowed amount or the Program Contractor's paid amount, depending on the subcap code.
-Reinsurance coverage for anti-hemophilic blood factors will be limited to 85% of the AHCCCS contracted amount or the Program Contractor's paid amount, whichever is lower.
+For those members diagnosed with hemophilia, vonWillebrand's Disease and Gaucher's Disease, all medically necessary covered services provided during the contract year shall be eligible for reimbursement at 85% of the AHCCCS allowed amount or the Program Contractor's paid amount, depending on the subcap code.
+Reinsurance coverage for anti-hemophilic blood factors will be limited to 85% of the AHCCCCS contracted amount or the Program Contractor's paid amount, whichever is lower.
+For members receiving certain biotech drugs listed below, only the drug costs will be covered under the Catastrophic Reinsurance Program.
 All catastrophic claims are subject to medical review by AHCCCSA.
 The Program Contractor shall notify AHCCCSA, Division of Health Care Management, Reinsurance Unit, of cases identified for catastrophic reinsurance coverage within 30 days of (a) initial diagnosis, (b) enrollment with the Program Contractor, and (c) the beginning of each contract year.
 Catastrophic reinsurance will be paid for a maximum 30-day retroactive period from the date of notification to AHCCCSA.
 The determination of whether a case or type of case is catastrophic shall be made by the Director or designee based on the following criteria; 1) severity of medical condition, including prognosis; and 2) the average cost or average length of hospitalization and medical care, or both, in Arizona, for the type of case under consideration.